gigapay/Documentation/source/includes/_payment_terms.md

 Payment Term defines the financial conditions under which your Gigapay integration operates, including credit limits, payment schedules, and batching intervals for processing payouts.

+Prepayments affect your credit limit dynamically: when a prepayment is paid, your available credit limit increases by that amount.
+When a payrun is settled against your prepayment credit, your available credit limit decreases accordingly.

 ### The Payment Term object

 > An example Payment Term object: